 I think a lot of brands leave money on the table in regard to product pages.

 They’re a great spot within your shop for a subtle, secondary website popup.
 Highlight a valuable offer — it may be what pushes someone over the shopping finish line.

 For instance, use a popup to promote free shipping on purchases totaling $25 and more.
 Release it once a visitor wades into the lower territory of a product page.

-While we’re talking about attracting current newsletter subscribers in this particular example, product pages are also ripe for the email signup popup.
-Anyone who spends a lot of time looking through pages of your collection is interested in you.
+Product pages are also ripe for using an email popup to grow your subscriber list.
+Anyone who spends a lot of time looking through pages of your collections is interested in you.
 Capture their email addresses by promising them news of the latest styles, straight to their inbox.